shannon-greenlight/PBJ_New/README.md

 # PBJ_New
-PBJ Project (Proto Board with Jacks) -- For Synthesizer hardware development This project provides the KiCAD files used to fab PBJ synthesizer development breadboards.
+PBJ Project (Proto Board with Jacks) -- For Synthesizer hardware development

+This project provides the KiCAD files used to fab PBJ synthesizer development breadboards.
-It requires the KiCAD libraries found at: https://github.com/shannon-greenlight/KiCAD Currently, only the PBJ EU is available.
+It requires the KiCAD libraries found at: https://github.com/shannon-greenlight/KiCAD

+It also requires the Digi-Key footprint and symbol libraries available at: https://www.digikey.com/en/resources/design-tools/kicad

+The Excel file pbj_eu.xlsx can be uploaded directly to Digi-Key to order parts.

+Currently, only the PBJ EU is available.
 But a standalone version, the PBJ Solo, is in the wings.

 Note: If you don't have KiCAD and just want to make the PBJ, you can send the Gerber files to fab and use the Excel file to buy the parts.